preservim/vim-thematic/README.markdown

 Adobe's _Source Code Pro ExtraLight_ may look great against a black background but be unreadable against a white one, so you’ll only pair it with an appropriate colorscheme.

-Or for a particular typeface you may want a larger [leading](http://en.wikipedia.org/wiki/Leading) to reduce crowding of lines.
-See the `linespace` option.

 ## Requirements